-Liquidity risk is the risk that the Group will not be able to meet their financial obligations as and when they fall due.
-The Group's exposure to liquidity risk arises principally from their various payables.
+Liquidity risk is the risk that the Group and the Company will not be able to meet their financial obligations as and when they fall due.
+The Group's and the Company's exposure to liquidity risk arises principally from their various payables.

-The Group maintains a level of cash and cash equivalents and bank facilities deemed adequate by management to ensure, as far as possible, that they will have sufficient liquidity to meet their liabilities when they fall due.
+The Group and the Company maintain a level of cash and cash equivalents and bank facilities deemed adequate by management to ensure, as far as possible, that they will have sufficient liquidity to meet their liabilities when they fall due.